Author: Lori Apon

 Q: What do you feel is the best way/time to tell a child of this kind of death of a father?

-Abi (age 10 when her dad committed suicide/age 32 today): I think the least amount of information at first is the best, although all information should be shared over time.
+Abi (age 10 when her daddy committed suicide/age 34 today): I think the least amount of information is the best at first, although all information should be shared over time.
 Any amount of the details, large or small, will be difficult to process.
-I have had friends and family members share very gruesome details about the method my dad chose over the years, and of course have come across too many movies and TV shows in which this is common.
+I have had friends and family members share very gruesome details about the method my dad chose over the years, and of course, have come across too many movies and TV shows in which this is common.
 I always sympathize with other people who have lost family members this way.
 Regularly I think of the men who found my dad and pray for them, I doubt they have been able to fully recover from finding him.
 This information is always gutting, always devastating.
 But I would rather hear it from family members first instead of finding out myself later.
 I don’t think it matters what method a person chooses, the hardest part is that it is a decision, not an accident.

-Evan (age 4 when his daddy committed suicide/age 25 today): Knowing God is sovereign and in control is important to grasp as a child.
-Understanding that it was God’s plan for me to be a fatherless young man was important for me to know right away.
-The details of the story can come later when I’m more matured if/when I need them.
+Evan (age 4 when his daddy committed suicide/age 27 today): Knowing God is sovereign and in control is important to grasp as a child.
+Understanding that God promised to be a Father to the fatherless was important for me to know right away.
+The details of the story can come later when I’m more mature if/when needed and the child has the maturity to process them.

 Q: What would you want to say to a child who is just starting on this journey?

-Abi (age 10 when her dad committed suicide/age 32 today): That it is not your fault, there is no way you could’ve prevented it, even if he could go back in time and do this or that differently there is no way you could’ve stopped it, nothing you could’ve said to change his mind, no behavior or you could’ve done differently to make the circumstances different.
-It will be OK, the Lord is able to heal.
+Abi (age 10 when her daddy committed suicide/age 34 today): That it is not your fault, there is no way you could’ve prevented it, even if he could go back in time and do this or that differently there is no way you could’ve stopped it, nothing you could’ve said to change his mind, no behavior you could’ve done differently to make the circumstances different.
+It will be okay; the Lord is able to heal.

-Kayla (age 9 when her dad committed suicide/30 today): I would encourage you to press into God the Father, through His Word.
+Kayla (age 9 when her daddy committed suicide/age 32 today): I would encourage you to press into God the Father, through His Word.
 Open your eyes and heart to see His mercy, goodness, and love for you.
-Meditate on His lifegiving Word, and let it heal you.
+Meditate on His life-giving Word, and let it heal you.
 He will make everything beautiful in His time, as you trust Him, love Him, and walk in His purposes.

-Brandon (age 8 when his dad committed suicide/age 29 today): I’m so sorry.
+Brandon (age 8 when his daddy committed suicide/age 31 today): I’m so sorry.
 You have been given a very heavy weight to carry.
 But don’t use it as an excuse or a weakness.
 Let it make you stronger, embrace your pain.
 The storms make us stronger.
 Don’t blame God, He has the best heart and loves you.
-There will come a day where you will be grateful that you went through this.
-Or, you can maake the choice to be a victim and end up a statistic yourself.
+There will come a day when you will be grateful that you went through this.
+Or you can make the choice to be a victim and end up a statistic yourself.

-Evan (age 4 when his daddy committed suicide/age 25 today): Don’t ever accept that your story is anything other than GOD’s story for YOU.
-We are intricately designed and given a story that we are responsible for using for the glory of God.
+Evan (age 4 when his daddy committed suicide/age 27 today): We are intricately designed and given a story that we are responsible for using for the glory of God.
 Find mentors and Godly people to help mold and grow you.
 Dig into God’s word to find out how He (capital H) wants you to use your story for His glory and YOUR good!

-Amy (age 2 when her daddy committed suicide/age 24 today): I would tell them I am sorry and that no one should have to go through something like this for any reason.
+Amy (2 ½ when her dad committed suicide/age 26 today): I would tell them I am sorry and that no one should have to go through something like this for any reason.
 I would tell them that no matter what, the Lord is going to be by their side every step of the way and hold them when they can’t take steps for themselves.
 I would tell them that, believe it or not, God is sovereign.
 That they are not in this alone.
 I would tell them not to stay angry at God – living in bitterness will not bring your loved one back to life.
 Go through the motions, but don’t resent God.
 He is there FOR you, BY you, and WITH you at every single moment.

-Micah (13 months old when his daddy died/age 22 today): Press into Jesus, it’s okay to have hard times – when you do, talk to your mentors and peers and don’t hold it in!
+Micah (13 months old when his daddy died/age 24 today): Press into Jesus, it’s okay to have hard times – when you do, talk to your mentors and peers, and don’t hold it in!

 Related blog articles: